Type-to-Track: Retrieve Any Object via Prompt-based Tracking: Experimental Results

-\textbf{Simplied Attention Representations.} Table~\ref{tab:prompts} also present the effectiveness of different attention representations of the full tensor $T$ (denoted by \xmark) and the simplified correlation (denoted by \cmark).
+\textbf{Simplied Attention Representations.} Table~\ref{tab:prompts} also presents the effectiveness of different attention representations of the full tensor $T$ (denoted by \xmark) and the simplified correlation (denoted by \cmark).
 The performance is reported with frame per second (FPS), which is self-measured on one GPU NVIDIA RTX 3060 12GB.
-Overall, the performance of simplified correlation is witnessed with a superior speed of up to 2$\times$ (7.8 FPS vs 3.4 FPS of \textbf{cap.} on MOT17 and 11.5 FPS vs 7.6 FPS of \textbf{retr.} on TAO) due to fewer computations, resulting in and a slight increase in accuracy due to attention stability, and precision gain.
+Overall, the performance of simplified correlation is witnessed with a superior speed of up to 2$\times$ (7.8 FPS vs 3.4 FPS of \textbf{cap} on MOT17 and 11.5 FPS vs 7.6 FPS of \textbf{retr} on TAO), resulting in and a slight increase in accuracy due to attention stability, and precision gain.

-\subsection{Comparisons with a Baseline Design}
+\subsection{Comparisons with A Baseline Design}

 Due to the new proposed topic, no current work has the same scope or directly solves our problem.
 Therefore, we compare our proposed \textit{MENDER} against a two-stage baseline tracker in Table~\ref{tab:compare_designs}.
-We use current SOTA methods to develop this approach, i.e., MDETR~\cite{kamath2021mdetr} for the grounded detector, while Trackformer~\cite{meinhardt2022trackformer} for the object tracker.
+We use current SOTA methods to develop this approach, i.e., MDETR~\cite{kamath2021mdetr} for the grounded detector, while TrackFormer~\cite{meinhardt2022trackformer} for the object tracker.
 It is worth noting that our \textit{MENDER} relies on direct regression to locate and track the object of interest, without the need for an explicit grounded object detection stage.
 Table~\ref{tab:compare_designs} shows our proposed \textit{MENDER} outperforms the baseline on both CA-MOTA and CA-IDF1 metrics in all four settings \textit{category synonyms}, \textit{category definition}, \textit{tracklet captions} and \textit{object retrieval} (25.7\% vs. 21.3\%, 16.8\% vs. 14.6\%, 20.7\% vs. 15.3\% and 32.9\% vs. 25.7\% CA-MOTA on TAO), while can maintain up to $4\times$ run-time speed (10.3 FPS vs 2.2 FPS).
 The results indicate that training a single-stage network enhances efficiency and reduces errors by avoiding separate feature extractions for both detection and tracking steps.